 For All Mankind to Rise Above

 “I never thought of acting as a viable career option.
 I think when we’re raised in certain cultures and ways of thinking, we only know what we’re exposed to.
 I didn’t really grow up watching TV and movies, but now I feel really lucky to be able to do it,” says actress Shantel VanSanten, 34.
 The charismatic star, born in Minnesota and raised in Texas, didn’t know any actors or actresses growing up.
 Originally starting out as a model in “Seventeen and JCPenney catalogs,” she slowly made a transition to acting after being persuaded by her agent.
 Eventually moving to Los Angeles, VanSanten realized her passion for acting and has found immense success in her acting career.
 “It still feels like such a shock that I get to do something that just used to be a hobby and is something that I love,” she adds.
 The model-turned-actress has had an array of roles, and has starred in a number of shows, such as One Tree Hill, The Flash and Shooter.
-More currently, she has been in the role of Karen Baldwin on the new Apple TV+ drama series For All Mankind, set in an alternate reality exploring if it had been the Soviet Union that had landed the first human to walk on the moon 50 years ago.
+More recently, she has been in the role of Karen Baldwin on the new Apple TV+ drama series For All Mankind, set in an alternate reality exploring if it had been the Soviet Union that had landed the first human to walk on the moon 50 years ago.

 VanSanten is not only a hard-working actress, but she’s also a philanthropist and impassioned advocate for lung-disease awareness.
 She first got involved with the American Lung Association’s LUNG FORCE initiative, after the untimely passing of her beloved grandmother.
 “My grandmother was diagnosed with lung cancer, and we didn’t understand why.
 In my mind, we associate lung cancer with smoking, and she was a non-smoker.
 That was an ignorant thought,” she recalls.
 “After doing much research, I found out it’s the number-one cancer killer, not only because of smoking, but of pollution, radon, and so many other causes, and anybody can get it.”